Your chance to build tomorrow

 For further information about superannuation can be found the at the Australian Tax Office website.

-The Melbourne School of Engineering is committed to supporting parents at work and has two subsidised childcare centres on its Parkville campus for staff and students to access.
+The Faculty of Engineering and Information Technology is committed to supporting parents at work and has two subsidised childcare centres on its Parkville campus for staff and students to access.
 Information on our child care services can be found here.
 Victoria has a strong and vibrant school system based on quality teaching as well as resources and programs that focus on student learning health and wellbeing at primary and secondary school.
-Useful information about the education system in Victoria can be found here.
-In addition, the following website provides a comprehensive guide to the Victorian Education system, including links to finding childcare centres and schools across the state can be found here.

 What’s on in Melbourne?